 Stephen Hawking called the 21st Century the century of complexity.
 How we deal with complexity will define our enterprises.
 Making good decisions in complex environments is beyond most of us.
 We must reduce complexity and increase wisdom to embrace the variables and technology amongst the ever-increasing pace of change.

 We all have to make decisions.
-This course is aimed at leaders and managers but is equally applicable to technical team leads.
-Delegates will preferably have experience of leading teams within industry and be able to share experiences good and bad to enrich the course through interaction.
+Delegates will preferably have experience of leading or working within teams and be able to share experiences good and bad to enrich the course through interaction.

-We will investigate the structure of good decisions and implementation, comparing good practice to common practice.
+We will play a board game to investigate the structure of good decisions and implementation, comparing good practice to common practice.
 We will examine human cognition and the factors that influence it.
-We will study the complication that technology has wrought upon industry and establish methods to measure the value of competing ideas.
+We will study the complication that technology has wrought upon commerce and establish methods to measure the value of competing ideas.
 We’ll consider methods to simplify decision making through the correct application of technology.

 We’ll follow good decision making with ensuring the decision is effectively implemented.
 Creating a complete strategy, plan and performance cycle is necessary to make sure big decisions and big commitments pay off and we learn as we go.

 We traditionally rely on documented justification and recognition of the outcome (confirmation bias) rather than measured decisions.
 Through documented justification we make the mistake of relying solely on the opinions of experienced people, instead of testing different options.
 It is therefore unsurprising that many common problems occur and we seem unable to learn.